 Depending on the age and stage of development, disabilities and learning needs of te tamaiti, not all tamariki may be able to communicate how they want their early years captured.
 We may need to be more actively involved in recording life events for these tamariki.

-Older tamariki as they mature may want to have more control over recording and maintaining their life events, while some older tamariki may not be willing or ready at the time of engagement or discussions to record important life events.
+Older tamariki as they mature may want to have more control over recording and maintaining their life events.
+Some older tamariki may not be willing or ready at the time of engagement or discussions to record important life events.

-This doesn’t mean practitioners or carers should not capture important life events for tamariki.
+If tamariki are uncertain or resistant to recording life events, practitioners and carers should be encouraged to capture important moments for te tamaiti.
+Have a discussion with te tamaiti about their uncertainty or reluctance, so we can understand their feelings and emotions and provide further supports they may need.
 We need to look at this as something they could have in the future if they do not want it right now.

 What tamariki have told us about their life events

 “If you don’t think about them, they go out of your head like photos of my brother.”